 Karen Kripke, Kitah Daled (4th grade) and Teen Tuesdays

-Lee Silverman, Kitah Hei(5th grade) and Teen Tuesdays
+Lee Silverman, Kitah Vav (6th grade) and Teen Tuesdays

 Lee is a life-long Mt.
 Airy resident.
 He grew up and became bar mitzvah at GJC, and he and his family have now returned as members.
 In his day job he is an attorney for the Commonwealth of Pennsylvania, Department of Transportation, where he is a trial attorney and supervises the Southeast Regional Office for the Office of Chief Counsel.

-This is his fifth year teaching at GJC.
-This year he will be teaching the 5th/6th Grades and in the Teen Tuesdays (7-9th grade) program.
-He began teaching more than thirty-five years ago and he is very proud that his oldest is also teaching at Germantown and that his youngest is a student in the Teen Tuesdays program.
+This is his seventh year teaching at GJC.
+This year he will be teaching the 6th Grade and will also be part of the Teen Tuesdays (7-9th grade) program.
+He began teaching more than thirty-five years ago and he is very proud that his oldest is also teaching at Germantown and that his youngest was a member of the 2017 Confirmation class.